We think this TV show stands out for:

-When 12-year-old Mia (Rosabell Laurenti Sellers) arrives at boarding school, she can't imagine the adventure that awaits her as she opens a mysterious book about a magical land called Centopia.
+In MIA AND ME, 12-year-old Mia (Rosabell Laurenti Sellers) arrives at boarding school, and she can't imagine the adventure that awaits her as she opens a mysterious book about a magical land called Centopia.
 But with the glow of an accompanying bracelet and a special spoken password, Mia is transported to Centopia, takes on the form of an elf, meets new elven friends like Yuko (Tajja Isen) and Mo (Andrew Craig), and discovers that she can communicate with the resident unicorns.
 Suddenly she's thrust into the power struggle between the peace-loving elves and the evil Queen Panthea (Elizabeth Hanna) and her armies, who kidnap the unicorns for their horns' magic and disrupt the balance that keeps Centopia's living things thriving.

 Is it any good?